seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 and the 2018 ADF&G pot survey CPUE.
 Both of these surveys have associated size compositon data.
 The assessment also uses updated 2010-2017 groundfish and fixed gear bycatch estimates based on NMFS Alaska Regional Office (AKRO) data.
-The directed fishery has been closed since 2016/17 so fishery data in recent years is unavailable.
+The directed fishery has been closed since 2016/17 so fishery data in recent years are unavailable.

 ## Changes in Assessment Methodology

 This assessment uses the General model for Alasks crab stocks (Gmacs) framework.
 The model is configured to track three stages of length categories and was first presented in May 2011 by Bill Gaeuman and accepted by the CPT in May 2012.
-A difference from the original approach and that used here is  that natural and fishing mortality are continuous within 5 discrete seasons (using the appropriate catch equation rather than assuming an applied pulse removal).
+A difference from the original approach, and that used here, is  that natural and fishing mortality are continuous within 5 discrete seasons (using the appropriate catch equation rather than assuming an applied pulse removal).
 Season length in Gmacs is controlled by changing the proportion of natural mortality that is applied